sallydkang/PROJECT01/README.md

 - As a user I want to be able to know when the game is going to start.
 - As a user I want to be able to choose my own unique symbol other than my name to represent myself on the highscore board.
 - As a user I want to be able to enter the answer without clicking on the text input.
-- As a user I want to be able to learn how to play the game before it starts.
+- As a user I want to be able to know how to play the game before it starts.
-- As a user I want to be able to know how much time I have.
+- As a user I want to be able to know how much time I have to guess the pictures.
-- As a user I want to be able to know how many points I recieved.
+- As a user I want to be able to know how many points I recieved for one picture.